stat-fans/BDA3/README.md

 # BDA3
- Implementation the examples and exercises in Bayesian Data Analysis (3rd) using Python.
+ Implement the examples and exercises in Bayesian Data Analysis (3rd) using Python.